top of page

 WHY??
-Our UKWT structure, the fundraising, the growing of our Driver Database, our constantly updated ‘drivers guidance’??
+All of the work that goes into the Wildlife Care Badge, plus our UKWT structure: the fundraising, the growing of our Driver Database, our constantly updated ‘Drivers Guidance’?

 It’s ALL to just make sure that feathery / spiky / scaly / furry persons, like those in the pic above, get to the emergency care that they deserve, if/when they need it: because they matter.